DataLinkDC/dinky/README.md

 ## Thanks

 Standing on the shoulders of giants, Dinky was born.
 For this we express our heartfelt thanks to all the open source software used and its communities!
 We also hope that we are not only beneficiaries of open source, but also contributors to open source.
-We also hope that partners who have the same enthusiasm and belief in open source will join in and contribute to open source together.
+We also hope that partners who share our enthusiasm and belief in open source will join us in contributing to the open-source community.

-A partial list of acknowledgements follows:
+Below is a partial list of acknowledgements:

 [Apache Flink](https://github.com/apache/flink)